Cholla Cactus, Curiosity and a Tenderfoot An essay by James A Graves, Jr.

 Realizing that I was quickly losing control of my situation, I became even more desperate and tried to use my right foot to free at least one hand.
 The soft rubber sole of my flip flop was immediately speared, along with several toes, producing much, much more pain.
 And that prompted even more foul language as I realized that I’m now bound hands and foot, looking like a roped and dogged human-calf in some strange, Twilight Zone, one-man rodeo clown show.
 All because of one small cholla seed pod.
 Thankfully, I didn’t have an audience.
 I was alone in my moronic misery, which was very small consolation.

 Faced with no other choice, I used considerable force to very painfully rip the cholla’s attachment from my foot.
 The seed ball ripped away, leaving multiple spines embedded deep in my toes and shoe.
+Although my foot was now freed, I was still entrapped by the cactus handcuffs, and thanks to my pitiful attempts to free myself, I’m now attached with even more spines in almost every finger.

 The pain has now gone beyond the level that I consider torture.
 I limped around in circles like a wounded animal until I finally collected my thoughts enough to figure out that the only way I could free myself was to find a limb that I could reach my arms around, which was strong enough to hold the cholla pod so that I could pull both hands away at the same moment.